DmitriiGudin/CDTG_stats/README.md

 * *Full Elemental Abundance Dispersion (FEAD) probability*: the measure of overall significance of reduction in scale for a given $p$-value.
 * *Overall Elemental Abundance Dispersion (OEAD) probability*: the overall significance of results.

-The lower these values are, the more statistically significance the reduction in scale is, supporting the hypothesis on the similarity of origins of stars within groups.
+The lower these values are, the more statistically significant the reduction in scale is, supporting the hypothesis on the similarity of origins of stars within groups.

 ## Installation